Justin Jefferson vs A.J Brown

 ‘I’m a fan, no lie.
 You doing 1400 yards is great.
 But you getting like 10 targets a game.
 Give me 10 targets.’ - Brown about Jefferson.

-This may have been a throw away comment during their back and forth interview, but hey, it got me thinking, is that statement even true?
+This may have been a throw-away comment during their back and forth interview, but hey, it got me thinking, is that statement even true?
 Both had fantastic seasons on a personal level.
 Jefferson not only broke Randy Moss’ Viking rookie record (1313 yards from 1998) for receiving yards but also set the record for yards by any rookie….ever, beating Anquan Boldin’s 2003 total of 1377.
 A.J Brown on the other hand, started slowly with a knee injury which knocked him out of two games early in the season.
 An injury which he has now stated should have ended his season, so to go on and hit the final numbers he did (1075 yards with 11 touchdowns) is quite an achievement.
-I am going to break down some key stats into three main categories; receptions per games, yards per game, and the one that is one that got this all started, targets per game.
+I am going to break down some key stats into three main categories; receptions per game, yards per game, and the one that is one that got this all started, targets per game.

 Average Receptions per Game- Jefferson- 5.5 / A.J Brown- 5